 Texas State University Bachelor of Health Administration Program applicants must earn a passing score (70%) on the Punctuation, Usage, and Grammar test before they can be admitted to the program in full-major status.
-Students may take the test only three times.
+Students may take the test as many times as they wish.
 Students with disabilities who may require accommodations (alternative format, reader service, extended time, etc.) must contact the Office of Disability Services (512.245.3451) prior to taking the test.
 Verification of disability will be required.
 All examinees who require accommodations must complete an Exam Request Form to test at our facility at least two weeks prior to the desired exam date.
 Requests will be processed within two business days.
 Please note our testing lab hours and available start times for the exam you wish to take when selecting your appointment time and make sure to take into account additional time you may need.

 The PUG is a computer-based exam with a 1 hour time limit.
 Test start times are subject to change.
 Call the TREC at 512.245.2276 to verify test times.
 No pre-registration is required.

 Bring a photo ID (Driver's license, student ID, passport).
 Test payment is made on the day of the test.
-For the first three attempts, the fee for the PUG is $40, by credit card, money order (payable to Texas State University).
+For the first three attempts, the fee for the PUG is $40 by credit card or money order (payable to Texas State University).
 After the first three paid examinations, the fee is $20 per exam (i.e., attempt 4, attempt 5, and so on).
 This fee is collected upon test registration.